rampage128/voron-klipper/docs/commands.md

 ```
 CHECK_VORON_CONFIG
 ```
-This macro will raise an exception and link to the configuration document if the configuration macro is not present.
-It is used in other macros that require the configuration to be present.
+This macro will raise an error and link to the [configuration document](configuration.md) if the configuration macro is not present.
+It is used in other macros to prevent further execution of gcode if the required configuration is missing.

 ### __clear display__
 ```